Table of Contents

 Section 3.
 Both the University and the Union will designate a contact to communicate with and cooperate in assisting in the prompt resolution of identified challenges.
 However, this does not supersede the GAIP plan document rules.
 Both the Union and the University will maintain issue-tracking logs, which will be shared periodically.
 Both parties will remain mindful of HIPAA obligations.

 Section 1.
-The University shall create and maintain a central website and shall post information on it regarding open hire ASE positions.
+The University shall post information on a university jobs website such as UW Hires, Husky Jobs or GFIS regarding open hire ASE positions.
 Open hire positions are those positions not used to fulfill a commitment of support made to a student, either (a) at the time of admission or (b) under an existing advising relationship with a faculty member(s).
-The University shall notify the Union of the address of the website within 30 days of ratification of this Agreement.
+The University shall notify the Union of any such address of the website within 30 days of ratification of this Agreement.

 Section 2.
-Open hire positions may be announced to all eligible applicants within a Department or Hiring Unit without being posted to the University’s central website.
+Open hire positions may be announced to all eligible applicants within a Department or Hiring Unit without being posted to a University website.
 The application deadline for Departmental or Hiring Unit postings shall be one week, except in emergency situations.
-If the position is not filled after two weeks, it shall be posted to the University’s central website.
+If the position is not filled after two weeks, it shall be posted to a University website.

 Section 3.
-Application deadlines for positions posted to the central website shall be two weeks after jobs are posted, except in emergency situations.
+Application deadlines for positions posted to a University website shall be two weeks after jobs are posted, except in emergency situations.
 Notification shall take place for appointments not more than two weeks after applications are due.

 Section 4.
 All postings or re-postings shall contain the following information:

 - Procedures regarding the application and re-application process including the name and location of the office where inquiries and applications may be made.